 Cat colonies exist because unknowing people allow their cats outside without supervision thinking they are safe.
 Unfortunately, cats may wander too far and become lost and never find their way back home.

 The main source of cat colonies are cats that are allowed to roam free.
 MSNP created a flyer that highlights the many risks to cats roaming free.
-You can download it here: Keep Cats Indoors Resource Flyer and post it wherever you see free roaming cats or postings of missing cats.
+You can download it here: Keeping Cats Inside Campaign and post it wherever you see free roaming cats or postings of missing cats.
 Since licensing and leash laws are effective for dogs, laws for licensing and harnessing and safe enclosures for cats will reduce the formation of cat colonies.